muddassir235/tilawa/README.md

 # Tilawa
-An Android Library, written in Kotlin, for streaming tilawa of the Qur'an from the web.
+An Android Library, written in Kotlin, for streaming tilawa of the Qur'an from the web (Currently mp3quran.net is supported).

 ## Usage